 Reforestation of the Făgăraș Mountains in the Southern Carpathians of Romania

-With a donation of 15,605.00 euros, we have supported the reforestation of one hectare with a number of 3,500 trees.
-Deciduous trees will be planted at the lower levels and conifers belonging to the native plant population at about 1,800 - 2,000 meters.
+With a donation of 15,605.00 euros, we have supported the reforestation of one hectare with 3,500 trees.
+Deciduous trees have been planted at the lower levels and conifers, belonging to the native plant population, were planted at about 1,800 – 2,000 meters.
 The forest will then grow together naturally at the middle altitudes.

 In order for the trees to survive, the NGO has adapted its maintenance programme.
 The newly planted forests will be watered, weeded and protected over the next seven years.
-It has been contractually agreed with the owner of the land, the Foundation Conservation Carpathia (FCC), that the young forests are under nature conservation and that only strictly regulated ecotourism is allowed.
-Otherwise, no capital may be made from the land.
+With the owner of the land, the Foundation Conservation Carpathia (FCC), we have reached the agreement that the young forests are under nature conservation and that merely strictly regulated ecotourism is allowed.
+This is to enable the owners to make some profit from the land.